CivicActions/guidebook/docs/020-about-us/culture.md

 ### Q: Sometimes we need to put the client in their place.
 What can we do so that they don't take advantage of us?

-A: Transformation starts with people.
-With our expectations of good communication and authentic relationships, it can be frustrating when a client doesn't reciprocate with the same openness.
+A: It can be frustrating when a client doesn't model values of openness, care, or balance.
 This is where the "us vs. them" can start showing up.
 Instead of "putting the client in their place" we aim to understand where the client is coming from.
 What is bringing up this behavior?
 What is causing the fear or distrust?
 Once we can acknowledge and identify these very real feelings, we get back to being on the same team.
-We can also look within ourselves -- for example, if our concern is that we're being taken advantage of, why do we feel that way?
-In an escalated situation, it's not up to a single team member to remedy the situation, but rather to use the support of the team and the program management to get to a healthier relationship with the client or partner.
+In an escalated situation, it's not up to a single team member to remedy the situation.
+The support of the program manager and other team members can help with resolution.

 ### Q: I've made a mistake in my work and I don't want to use our group forums to talk about it.
 Can I just ping my manager directly?

-A: Yes, of course you can ping your manager directly about it.
+A: Yes, you can ping your manager directly about it.
 Depending on the issue though, it may subsequently be discussed openly.
 If it's something related to development, your peers may have made the exact same mistake and have the solution you're looking for.
 If it's project budget related, we may want to present it to the client immediately along with a plan of action on what steps we suggest taking next.
 The reason most people feel uncomfortable with sharing their mistakes is that they come from environments where failure isn't acceptable.
 That attitude is neither realistic nor helpful -- so at CivicActions we learn from failure and from each other.

 ### Q: On a project team, who is accountable for what?
 I want someone to be held responsible.

 A: In short, we're all responsible for the success of the project.
 Commitments are made individually during our daily standups and sprint plannings.
 Certain roles may have certain responsibilities, but the make-up of a team is more indicative of who will be responsible for what based on the skills between team members.
 If there is something specific that is making you uncomfortable or if there is someone specific that you feel should be accountable for something, that should be brought up.
 A project manager can be very helpful in identifying and remedying issues -- but that doesn't mean it is their sole responsibility to do so.
-We also use Team Working Agreements that can be helpful in ensuring everyone knows who is responsible for what.
+We also use Team Working Agreements which can be helpful in ensuring team members know who is responsible for what.

 ### Q: I find all the Slack communications overwhelming.
 I prefer to read only what pertains to me.
 How can I manage this?